A 10 Megahertz Spatial Light Modulator: Cascaded-RIPA Modulator Characterization

 \section{Cascaded-RIPA Modulator Characterization}

-To form a 2D pattern, we direct the 1D phased array output of the first RIPA into the second RIPA, as shown in Fig.~\ref{fig:fig1}a.
-The cascaded system generates a 2D $N_x\times N_y$ phased array with a phase profile of $\varphi_{i,j}=i\varphi_x+j\varphi_y$.
-As in the 1D case, all beams within the array share a common spatial mode profile, and their locations remain invariant under changes in laser frequency.
+To form a 2D pattern, we direct the 1D phased array output of the first RIPA into the second RIPA \review{with a unit-magnification relay}, as shown in Fig.~\ref{fig:fig1}\textbf{b}. \review{Here we choose to use identical MLAs in both RIPAs.
+The round-trip propagation matrices of the two RIPAs are thus identical (but not unity), such that the output of the first RIPA is mode-matched for injection into the second RIPA.} The cascaded system generates a 2D $N_x\times N_y$ phased array with a phase profile of $\varphi_{i,j}=i\times\varphi_x+j\times\varphi_y$.
+As in the 1D case, all beams within the array share a common transverse mode profile, and their locations remain \review{ordered and} invariant under changes in laser frequency. \review{We use an LCoS-SLM to apply a static phase mask that compensates for the residual phase error within the array (see Methods).}

 Upon focusing, the 2D phased array generates a diffraction-limited spot whose position within the first Brillouin zone is controlled by $(\varphi_x,\varphi_y)$, which \emph{is} dependent on laser frequency $\nu$.
-We leverage this mapping to synthesize arbitrary spatial patterns with the cascaded-RIPA.
+We leverage this \review{frequency-to-position} mapping to synthesize arbitrary spatial patterns with the cascaded RIPA-SLM. \review{In fact, this frequency-domain encoding suppresses low-frequency interference that would otherwise compromise the fidelity of the target pattern (see Methods).}